timkendrick/timkendrick.github.io/_includes/cv.md

 #### Marshall Wace (April 2020 - August 2023)

+##### Rust Software Engineer (2022 onwards)

+Led the design and implementation of an in-house reactive programming language (see [promo site](https://timkendrick.co.uk/reflex) for more details).
+Use on a production system led to codebase size reduction from 15K LOC to 5K LOC.
+I wrote the compiler/interpreter/devtools in Rust, including both proprietary VM bytecode and WebAssembly back-ends, and accompanying actor-based async streaming server runtime.

+##### Lead UI developer (2020 - 2022)

-Joined as a UI developer on a fast-paced delivery-focused team building the company's flagship internal portfolio management suite.
-Soon promoted to lead UI developer, where my responsibilities were split between UI development, tooling, and DevOps/infra.
+Joined a small, delivery-focused team building the company's flagship internal portfolio management suite and associated component library.
+My responsibilities were split between React UI development, tooling, and DevOps/infra.
 Changes I instigated to our team hiring process improved the interview:hire ratio from roughly 10:1 to 3:1.

-Increasing focus on GraphQL API development led to a dedicated role developing streaming technologies for distributed systems, primarily leading the design and implementation for an in-house reactive programming language (see [promo site](https://timkendrick.co.uk/reflex) for more details).
-Use on a production system led to codebase size reduction from 15K LOC to 5K LOC.
+Increasing focus on GraphQL API development led to a dedicated role in a team developing streaming technologies for distributed graph systems.

-I wrote the compiler/interpreter/devtools in Rust, including accompanying actor-based async streaming server runtime.
-The language toolchain is highly configurable, with compiler front-ends for multiple interoperable source syntaxes, back-end implementations for both WASM and a proprietary VM bytecode instruction set, extensible standard library, etc.

 #### 11:FS (March 2019 - December 2019)